Mochi0521/Mochi0521/README.md

 - 🦕 I’m interested in computers, tech, gaming, game development, and design
 - 🌊 I’m currently learning how to code
 - 💙 I’m always looking to learn more from others
-- 🎐 How to reach me: you can contact me through my email @lilyn6862@gmail.com or you can text me @ 425-563-0415
+- 🎐 How to reach me: you can contact me through my email @lilyn6862@gmail.com

 <!---
 Mochi0521/Mochi0521 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.